MicrosoftDocs/dynamics-365-fraud-protection/content/edbd.md

 > [!IMPORTANT]
 > For comprehensive details about Microsoft's EU Data Boundary commitment, refer to [insert link here](https://www.microsoft.com).

 The goal of the EU Data Boundary is to minimize cases where EU customers’ Customer Data or Personal Data leaves the EU.
-However, there are some scenarios supported by Fraud Protection where Microsoft must transfer data to meet operational requirements.
+However, serious threats of fraud from sophisticated users are not constrained by national or geographic boundaries.
+Malicious actors operate on a worldwide basis leveraging known and newly-discovered vulnerabilities, technical or socially engineered.
+Therefore, limiting the scope of our fraud detection technology to any given region compromises our ability to offer the best intelligence to detect and prevent online fraud.
+Fraud protection technologies and professionals are only equipped sufficiently when their scope is enabled to identify patterns, behaviors, and practices on a worldwide basis.
+Below you will find the scenarios supported by Fraud Protection on a global basis to meet these highly-demanding operational standards.

 ## Data egress in Fraud Protection